nitheeshp-irl/Kubernates-Jenkins/README.md

 kubectl apply -f pvc.yaml

-Deploy the StatefulSet and HPA:
+Deploy the StatefulSet and HPA

 Save the provided YAML configuration to a file (e.g., jenkins-deployment.yaml) and apply it:

 kubectl apply -f jenkins-deployment.yaml

-Verify the deployment:
+Verify the deployment

 kubectl get statefulsets
 kubectl get pods